muratk3n/thirdwave/en/tweets/2020/week20a.md

 ---

 K..
-VW isnt full of complete morons.
+VW isnt completely gone.

 "[T]ruck manufacturer Scania, owned by Volkswagen, has developed a fuel cell garbage truck with funding help from the EU’s Fuel Cells and